-The scope of application is the holding LHC4 (UK) Limited, which holds a 100% stake in the holding company ADUBALA ITG S.L.U., with a stake of 100% in Allfunds Bank S.A.U, entity acting as parent company in the Allfunds Bank Group and with the following subsidiaries, representative offices and branches:
+The scope of application is the company LHC4 (UK) Limited, which holds a 100% stake in the holding company Liberty Partners S.L.U., with a stake of 100% in Allfunds Bank S.A.U., entity acting as parent company in the Allfunds Bank Group and with the following subsidiaries, representative offices and branches:

+Figure 2.
+Structure of the entity
-- Allfunds Bank S.A.U. is the core entity within the Allfunds Bank Group both from an operational and business perspective and serves as its headquarters.
-Most of the group's key global activities are run from here.
-These include corporate management, IT, operations, finance, legal, sales and compliance.
-Sales activities related to Iberia and Latin America are also run from the Group's headquarters. - Allfunds Bank International, S.A., is a financial institution with registered address at 30 Boulevard Royal, Luxembourg, and registration no. 315 at the Commission de Surveillance du Secteur Financier ("CSSF").
-Until May 3rd 2014 the entity was an Investment Service Company. - Allfunds International Schweiz, AG, a company with registered address at Bahnhofstrasse 26, Zurich Switzerland, subsidiary of Allfunds Bank International,

-S.A. created in November 2012.
-The Swiss subsidiary provides a local-adapted service in Switzerland, where there are specific regulatory limitations to fund distribution.

-- Allfunds Nominee, Ltd., a company with registered office in the United Kingdom, and the activity of which is the holding of assets.
-It is a dormant company. - Allfunds Bank Brasil Representaçoes Ltda.
-A limited company incorporated on March 24th 2015 for an indefinite period of time in São Paulo, Brazil; its object is the provision of representation services to the Allfunds Bank Group.
-The company was incorporated with a share capital of 225 thousand Euros, consisting of 772,800 shares of BRL 1 par value each.
-It has not performed any activity in 2016 waiting for the representation license to be granted by the Banco Central do Brasil.
+- Allfunds Bank S.A.U. is the main entity under the Allfunds Bank Group in both operating and business terms, providing support to the rest of the Group in most of the key global functions, including corporate governance management, technology, operations, finance, legal, commercial and compliance aspects.
+Although the commercial activities related to the Iberian Peninsula and Latin America are mainly managed from this corporate center, direct local sales also take place. - Allfunds Bank S.A.U., through its branches in Italy, the United Kingdom and Singapore, serves local institutional clients, offering its CII distribution business through a permanent establishment. - Allfunds Bank S.A.U., through its representative offices in Santiago de Chile, Dubai and Bogota, promotes its institutional solutions to local clients who afterwards sign with Europe. - Allfunds Bank International, S.A. is a financial institution with registered address at 30 Boulevard Royal, Luxembourg, and registration no. 315 at the Commission de Surveillance du Secteur Financier ("CSSF").
+Until May 3rd 2014 the entity was an Investment Service Company. - Allfunds International Schweiz, AG, a company with registered address at Bahnhofstrasse 26, Zurich Switzerland, subsidiary of Allfunds Bank International, S.A. created in November 2012.
+The Swiss subsidiary provides a local-adapted service in Switzerland, where there are specific regulatory limitations to fund distribution. - Allfunds Bank Brasil Representaçoes Ltda.
+A limited company incorporated on March 24th 2015 for an indefinite period of time in São Paulo, Brazil; its object is the provision of representation services to the Allfunds Bank Group acting as the local representative office.
+The company was incorporated with a share capital of 4,429,275 BRL, consisting of 4,429,275 shares of BRL 1 par value each. - Allfunds Nominee, Ltd., a company with registered office in the United Kingdom, and the activity of which is the holding of assets for Allfunds Bank London Branch's clients.
+It is a dormant company.

-The entity's control is owned by Hellman & Friendman and Eiffel Investment Pte Ltd (GIC) which have a 64% and 36% ownership interest respectively in LHC1 Limited which holds a 100% ownership interest in LHC2 Limited, which holds a 100% ownership interest in LHC3 Plc and a 100% ownership interest in LHC4 (UK) Limited.
+The entity's control is owned by Hellman & Friedman and Eiffel Investment Pte Ltd (GIC) which have a 64% and 36% ownership interest respectively in LHC1 Limited which holds a 100% ownership interest in LHC2 Limited, which holds a 100% ownership interest in LHC3 Plc and a 100% ownership interest in LHC4 (UK) Limited.
 The prudential supervision perimeter ends at LHC4 (UK) Limited.

-As of 31st December 2017, no consolidated subsidiary of the AFB Group held qualifying own funds below the established limit required under the applicable legislation.
+As of 31st December 2018, no consolidated subsidiary of the Allfuns Bank Group held qualifying own funds below the established limit required under the applicable legislation.